miekari/pybankid-proxy/README.md

 #Run locally
 python run.py
 ```
-Service accessible in localhost:  https://localhost:5000/authenticate/PERSONNUMMER
+The service is accessible from localhost:  https://localhost:5000/authenticate/PERSONNUMMER

 Where ```PERSONNUMMER``` can be generated randomly using [fejk.se](https://fejk.se/)

 This proxy is built to be run in Heroku.
-Given the [Heroku Toolbelt](https://toolbelt.heroku.com/) is already installed the deployment of this app to Heroku can be done the following way:
+Given the [Heroku Toolbelt](https://toolbelt.heroku.com/) is already installed, the deployment can be done the following way:

 ```bash
 heroku apps:create myproxy